Linus-CS/fitx-dashboard/README.md

 # FitX-Dashboard

-This is a repo contains a web application that uses the [FitX-Workload Service](https://github.com/Linus-CS/fitx-workloads) that provides inforamtion about how exhausted the capacity of an FitX location was at any time and displays it to the user.
+This repo contains a web application that uses the [FitX-Workload Service](https://github.com/Linus-CS/fitx-workloads) that provides inforamtion about how exhausted the capacity of an FitX location was at any time and displays it to the user.